 Reversible.
 Safe.
 Non-invasive.

 This process of night-time corneal reshaping can be thought of as braces for the eyes.
 As well as controlling myopia progression, Ortho-K lenses will restore your child's vision which means glasses are not needed during the day and at school.
-That gives your child the freedom to participate in sport, swimming and all their other activities without the inconvenience of wearing glasses or daytime contacts.
+That gives your child the freedom to participate in sport, swimming and all their other activities without the inconvenience of wearing spectacles or daytime contact lenses.

 Orthokeratology is an excellent option for kids with rapidly increasing myopia between -1.00 and -6.00.